TL;DR

 At his son's 16th birthday party, David suffered a major stroke.
 He survived, but with significant left-sided weakness and cognitive impairment.

 You cannot stop a storm from coming, but you can build a strong shelter.
-In the face of the bio-aging crisis, your shelter is a comprehensive protection portfolio: Life Insurance, Critical Illness Cover, and Income Protection (LCIIP).
+In the face of the bio-ageing crisis, your shelter is a comprehensive protection portfolio: Life Insurance, Critical Illness Cover, and Income Protection (LCIIP).
 These are not just insurance policies; they are strategic financial tools designed to deploy funds exactly when your health fails and your income stops.

 Let's break down each component of the LCIIP shield.